< | Help Index | >

 See Setting Switch And Permanent Connection Resistance for more information on how to set resistance values to meet your requirements.

-LED's have an illumination current used to light the LED for visual inspection.
+LEDs, Series LEDs, Switched LEDs and 7-Segment LEDs have an illumination current used to light the LED for visual inspection.

 Generating A Keypad File Report